starwit/sae-ws-writer/README.md

 # How-to start

 ## Create repository from template
 Create your own repository using this template.
-It is good practice to prefix the repo name with `sae-` and use a concise name that describes what the stage does.
+It is good practice to prefix the repo name with `sae-` and use a concise name that describes what the stage does.\
+**Careful:** Check the repository owner, it defaults to your main user account.

 ## Check prerequisites
 In order to work with this repository, you need to ensure the following steps: